musonza/aws-terraform-by-example-guide/docs/guide/4-chatbot-creation.md

   }
 ```

-We will address the `fulfillment_activity` later by integrating it with a code hook in the form of a AWS Lambda function.
-For now let's continue addressing the rest of the intents.
+We will address the `fulfillment_activity` later by integrating it with a code hook in the form of an AWS Lambda function.
+For now, let's continue addressing the rest of the intents.

 ### ReadPost intent

-Our users may intent to view post details for a specific `PostId`.
+Our users may intend to view post details for a specific `PostId`.
 Let's create an intent named `ReadPost` in our `lex_intents.tf` file.
 We can add the intent declaration after the `CreatePost` intent.

 ```hcl
 // ...